Budget Tours to Japan

 Japan: Castles & Cuisine

-Dominic, traveled in August
+Mira, traveled in May

 At approx. $250 per day, this affordable Japanese tour includes bullet train travel and hostel stays.
 The itinerary features Osaka Castle Park visits and Miyajima Island exploration, with optional visits to Hiroshima Peace Memorial (200 JPY) and Mt.
 Misen hikes.